dell/csm-docs/content/docs/application-mobility/use_cases.md

 linkTitle: "Use Cases"
 weight: 3
 Description: >
-  Application Mobility for Dell Container Storage Modules (CSM)
+  Use cases for Dell Container Storage Modules (CSM) for Application Mobility
 ---

-{{% pageinfo color="primary" %}}
-Application Mobility is currently in tech-preview and is not supported in production environments
-{{% /pageinfo %}}

-# Use Cases

-After Application Mobility is installed, the [dellctl CLI](../cli/) can be used to register clusters and manage backups and restores of applications.
+After Application Mobility is installed, the [dellctl CLI](../../cli/) can be used to register clusters and manage backups and restores of applications.

 ## Backup and Restore an Application
 The following example details the steps when an application in namespace `demo1` is being backed up and then later restored to either the same cluster or another cluster.
-In this sample, both Application Mobility and Velero were installed in the `application-mobility` namespace.
+In this sample, both Application Mobility and Velero are installed in the `application-mobility` namespace.

 1. If Velero is not installed in the default `velero` namespace, set the following environment variable to the namespace where it is running:
     ```